 If you are arrested for a DUI there is hope.
 You need to find the right DUI defense lawyer who knows what they are doing and who has experience handling DUI cases so that they know what they have to do to preserve your rights.
-An experienced DUI defense lawyer will know what to do to keep the Secretary of State from suspending your driver’s license.
+An experienced DUI defense lawyer, like James Dimeas, will know what to do to keep the Secretary of State from suspending your driver’s license.
 If your lawyer takes the right steps, they can keep your license in effect and can keep this case off of your criminal record.
-James Dimeas has the experience you can count on to effectively handle your DUI case.The Secretary of State Will Try to Suspend Your License
+DUI attorney, James Dimeas has the experience you can count on to effectively handle your DUI case.The Secretary of State Will Try to Suspend Your License

 Chicago DUI lawyer, James Dimeas, will file a Petition to Rescind the Statutory Summary as soon as you hire him as your lawyer for your DUI case.
-He will serve a copy on the States Attorney’s Office in Cook Cook County, DuPage County and Kane County requesting an immediate hearing in the DUI courtroom so you can keep your license from being suspended.James G. Dimeas Will Provide Effective and Aggressive Defense for Your DUI Case-By One of the Best Criminal Lawyer in Chicago
+He will serve a copy on the States Attorney’s Office in Cook Cook County, DuPage County, Lake County, and Kane County requesting an immediate hearing in the DUI courtroom so you can keep your license from being suspended.
+DUI lawyer, James Dimeas, will do everything to keep your license from being suspended.James G. Dimeas Will Provide Effective and Aggressive Defense for Your DUI Case-By One of the Best Criminal Lawyer in Chicago

-Criminal Defense Lawyer, James G. Dimeas, has been fighting DUI cases for 25 years.
+Criminal DUI Lawyer, James G. Dimeas, has been fighting DUI cases for 25 years.
 Attorney James Dimeas has learned how to thoroughly examine the police reports and break down everything that the police did and show how their investigation was not done properly and that the police failed to follow the policies and procedures that have been established to prove guilt in a DUI case.
 DUI cases are won and lost in the details.
 Mr. Dimeas has won cases because he was able to spot mistakes made by the police that most other lawyers would never have noticed.
-The ability to spot issues like that comes from 25 years of handling cases throughout Cook County, DuPage County, and Kane County.
-Mr. Dimeas has handled cases involving almost all the local police agencies throughout Cook County, DuPage County and Kane County, as well as well as all the County Sheriff's Department's and the Illinois State Police.
-James Dimeas, a highly-experienced DUI lawyer who has spent decades handling criminal cases throughout the Chicago area, knows how the different police agencies train their officers and how they conduct DUI investigations and arrests.
-James Dimeas knows the DUI laws in Illinois and he knows what he has to do to make sure you do not lose your license or that you are able to drive your vehicle and go on with your life.
+The ability to spot issues like that comes from 25 years of handling cases throughout Cook County, DuPage County, Lake County, and Kane County.
+Mr. Dimeas has handled cases involving almost all the local police agencies throughout Cook County, DuPage County, Lake County, and Kane County, as well as well as all the County Sheriff's Department's and the Illinois State Police.
+James Dimeas is a highly-experienced DUI lawyer who has spent decades handling criminal cases throughout the Chicago area, knows how the different police agencies train their officers and how they conduct DUI investigations and arrests.
+James Dimeas is a DUI attorney who knows the DUI laws in Illinois and he knows what he has to do to make sure you do not lose your license or that you are able to drive your vehicle and go on with your life.

-If you have a DUI case in Cook County, DuPage County or Kane County, contact James Dimeas for a free and confidential consultation about your case.
+If you have a DUI case in Cook County, DuPage County, Lake County, or Kane County, contact James Dimeas for a free and confidential consultation about your case.
 James Dimeas can be reached at 847-807-7405 to talk to him about your case and find out what he can do to help you.